Iowa Democratic Party awards Buttigieg 14 delegates, Sanders 12 after caucus meltdown

 Last week, both Buttigieg and Sanders declared victory in Iowa -- and appeared ready to move on.

-"We've got enough of Iowa," Sanders told a CNN town hall last week, insisting he wouldn't bother with a recanvass even though the Iowa Democrats had obviously "screwed up" in a historic manner.
+"We've got enough of Iowa," Sanders told a CNN town hall last week, suggesting he wouldn't bother with a recanvass even though the Iowa Democrats obviously had "screwed up" in a historic manner.